cloud-custodian/cloud-custodian/docs/source/filters.rst

   The filter expects that there will be exactly one capturing group, however non-capturing groups can be specified as well, e.g. ``(?:newkey|oldkey)``.

-  Note that if the value regex does not find a match, it will just pass-through the full contents of the original ``key`` value, i.e. essentially act as if the ``value_regex`` had not been specified at all.
-This could possibly have unintended consequences depending on how the filter is configured.
+  Note that if the value regex does not find a match, it will return a ``None`` value.

   In this example there is an ``expiration`` comparison, which needs a datetime, however the tag containing this information